This Step: Get a Drivers License

 The state highly recommends road test appointments, but it isn’t mandatory that you make one.
-You can schedule your driving test up to 90 days in advance or test your luck with a walk-in.
 Just know that a walk-in road test can’t be guaranteed, especially when there are long lines.
 Have your driver’s permit number handy when calling.

 Find Your Local DDS Office

 Before taking the road test, all applicants must provide:

 - A license fee (cash, money order, check or credit/debit card)

 *You must also provide the road test vehicle.
 The state will run a safety inspection and also check that your car properly insured, your registration is current and that your license plate (tag) is valid and not expired.

 If you are younger than 18 years old, you must additionally: